Montana/dirt/README.rst

 Specifically, it provides:

-* An RPC framework with pluggable protocols (currently a custom protocol, ``drpc``, and ZeroRPC).
+* Tools for exposing methods over RPC (using either a dirt custom protocol or ZeroRPC, including nicities like iPython tab completion).
-* A framework for creating long-running applications which can expose methods over RPC.
+* A framework for creating long-running applications, and exposing their methods over RPC.
 * Tools for running multiple applications in one terminal, either for development or in production.
-* A simple syntax for defining applications, which is largely configuration file format independent (currently only Django-style ``settings.py`` files are best supported, but ``.ini`` could easily be supported too).
+* A simple syntax for defining applications (currently Django-style ``settings.py`` files are best supported, but ``.ini`` could easily be supported too).

 An application can be as simple as::